ahiodette/delani-studio/README.md

 * An updated web browser (Chrome, Mozilla,....)
 * Internet connection
 * Search and open the webpage in Google search engine using the above URL link
-* Input the Birthday and select the gender accordingly
-* Click where it is written "Get your Akan-name" and read the provided result

 ## BDD
 **Input**